ga-adi-gelato/Course-Materials/lessons/android-fundamentals/listviews-listadapters-lesson/readme.md

 });
 ```

-> Check: Were students able to successfully solve the problem or complete the task?

 <a name="ind-practice"></a>
 ## Independent Practice: ListViews and ListAdapters (20 minutes)

 Build an activity that contains a ListView with two types of interaction.
 Pressing the FloatingActionButton should add a new list item containing whatever text the student wants.
 If the student long-presses on a specific list item, that item should be deleted.
 Basic code for the FloatingActionButton and long click detection will be provided in the project ListViewsIndependent.

-> Check: Were students able to create the desired deliverable(s)?
-Did it meet all necessary requirements / constraints?

 <a name="conclusion"></a>
 ## Conclusion (5 mins)